Do you need IEC health insurance?

 - Be a student, registered at a post-secondary institution

 - Have a signed letter proving a job offer, or a contract of employment, for a work placement or internship in Canada.
-The internship must be linked to the applicant’s field of study, and classified as having a National Occupational Classification (NOC) code of skill level 0, A, or B. NOC skill type C positions may be considered in certain circumstances.
+The internship must be linked to the applicant’s field of study, and classified as having a National Occupational Classification (NOC) TEER category of 0, 1, 2, or 3.
+NOC skill type 4 positions may be considered in certain circumstances.

 - Demonstrate that the work placement or internship is required in order to complete their studies.